Injustice anywhere is a threat to justice everywhere.

 In 2010, Tyler Clementi, a gay freshman in college, committed suicide after his roommate, Dharun Ravi, set up a webcam to remotely broadcast video of Clementi in a romantic encounter with a man.
 Testimony after Clementi’s death revealed that Ravi had posted an invitation to a “viewing party” on Twitter.
 Several students watched and even posted comments making fun of Clementi, but no one intervened to stop the cyberbullying.
 After Clementi jumped off the George Washington Bridge, students held vigils and joined a Facebook page honoring him.

-The ambulance arrived for the body of Miss Genovese a little over an hour after the attack began.
-A detective at the scene reported that as soon as it drove off, “the people came out.”
+The ambulance arrived for Genovese's body a little over an hour after the attack began.
+A detective at the scene reported that as soon as the ambulance drove off, “the people came out.”